-If sleeping in a haunted house is not your thing then maybe it’s time to enjoy a day at the beach in Westport.
-Spread across nearly 600 acres of barrier beach and salt marsh, Horseneck Beach is one of the most popular recreational facilities in the Massachusetts State Forests and Parks system.
-Horseneck Beach is located at the western end of Buzzards Bay.
-It is a sandy and southwest-facing 2-mile long beach that is breezy all year round.
-Horseneck provides excellent wind surfing conditions and it is a dependable respite from the sweltering inland summer temperatures.
-The combination of ocean beach and estuary habitat also makes Horseneck one of the premier birding locations in New England.
-Behind the dunes near Gooseberry Neck (a rocky headland at the eastern end of the Reservation), is a 100-site campground.
+Spread across nearly 600 acres of barrier beach and salt marsh, Horseneck Beach is one of the most popular facilities in the Massachusetts State Forests and Parks system.
+Located at the western end of Buzzards Bay, the sandy, southwest-facing, 2-mile long beach is breezy all year round, providing excellent wind surfing and a dependable respite from sweltering inland temperatures every summer.